 You keep doing one single crochet in each stitch all around for a number of rounds (R9-20 in the Teddy Ornaments pattern), maintaining the same number of stitches in each round until it is time to decrease and close up our ball (in this case, 48 stitches).

 Translation: Work six single crochets in the next six stitches (one in each).
 Then decrease over the next two stitches.
 Repeat the pattern in asterisks 6 times.
 I highly recommend doing the “Invisible Decrease” to ensure that there are no holes or bumps in your amigurumi.
 Check out my blog post here to see how to do “The Invisible Decrease”.

 Translation: Work five single crochets in the next five stitches (one in each).
 Then decrease over the next two stitches.
 Repeat the pattern in asterisks 6 times.

-You keep decreasing the number of stitches row by row by doing a number of single crochets, and then doing an invisible decrease every so often.
+You keep decreasing the number of stitches round by round by doing a number of single crochets, and then doing an invisible decrease every so often.
 Eventually, your ball will close up.
 Along the way, you will add safety eyes, perhaps embroider a nose or a mouth, and add stuffing.